yliuuuu/.github/profile/README.md

 </p>

 PartiQL is an expressive, SQL-compatible query language giving access to relational, semi-structured, and nested data.
-PartiQL is open sourced under the Apache 2.0 License.

 ## Contributions